Here is a list of things you need to avoid.

 Too much fruit is bad for bearded dragons.
 If they are consumed in access dragons can get cavities.
 You can give a small amount of fruit once a week.

 As we know, bearded dragons are desert creatures.
 They like to live in a hot environment.
 Your enclosure must be having a temperature that suits them.
 But some dragons may like a little warmer or a little cooler temperature.

 Overheating is also bad for your dragon.
 It must be formulated like this.
 As your home temperature rises so does the temperature of your enclosures.

 If your cage is not able to keep the appropriate zone temperatures and once the humidity is also high then this could result in respiratory infections.
 Baytril is prescribed for this, but as they say, prevention is better than cure that is why one must adjust the cage temperatures accordingly.

 Never House Dragons of Different Sizes Together

 The sizes of dragons play an important role in keeping dragons healthy.
 If an adult is kept with a baby, there are chances that the adult will eat the baby.
 If you keep juvie and adult, then the adult is going to seriously injure the juvie.
 So adults must be kept with adults and juvie with juvie.

-There are no familial emotions among the bearded dragons that is the reason they are not kept along whether it is a mother, child, or father.
+There are no familial emotions among the bearded dragons that are the reason they are not kept along whether it is a mother, child, or father.

 The mistake of putting small dragons with big ones must be avoided because every smaller dragon is prey for the bigger one.
 When putting dragons together, you must keep in mind their size in mind.
 They must be of the same size.